|

 Don’t Miss: Sunset at Miradouro de Santa Luzia must be on your agenda.
 The spot is so serene and relaxing that you could sit there for hours—check out the photo in the Meet Mari section, which was taken at Miradouro de Santa Luzia at sunset.

-My other favorite vista were from the roof at Church of São Vicente de Fora and the top of Arco da Rua Augusta.
-As lesser known places for sweeping views, we had both of them to ourselves.
+My other favorite vista was from the roof at Church of São Vicente de Fora and the top of Arco da Rua Augusta.
+As lesser-known places for sweeping views, we had both of them to ourselves.

 Don’t Miss: Dinner and fado music at Clube de Fado.
 There’s a famous fado guitarist often on stage there.